rexposadas/art/README.md

-# Features not implemented but planned
+# Planned Features

 [ ] Each image is created with an associated config file.
 This config file shows what parameters were used when that image was generated.
 This is helpful if you want to recreate a similar image. (not implemented)

 [ ] A flag to indicate the output directory.

-[ ] Each run of the CLI should, by default, output a subdirectory indicating the date and time of the run.
+[ ] Create s subdirectory indicating the date and time of the run.

 [ ] Use Toml files instead of JSON files for config.
 TOML files are easier to read and are more concise.